 Sometimes the delight of having a cold beer at an awesomely remote beach-side hideaway very logically requires an equally “unplugged” transaction!

 You just kinda never know, here!
 Always best to be prepared.

 Cozumel: Strong WiFi and Getting Better

-Many transactions can also now be done via PayPal.
+Many transactions on the island can also now be done via PayPal or Stripe, as well.
 I myself make appointments for haircuts and massages using Facebook and PayPal.
 Venmo, on the other hand, is not used in Mexico.

 The bottom line is, if you do a little homework before you arrive, and keep some cash on hand, you should have no problem navigating payments in Cozumel.

 And once you have cash in hand and are prepped and ready, it’s time to explore all the cool things Cozumel is known for and planning out some fun activities around the island, like seeing Cozumel’s unique Mayan ruins or taking advantage of the island’s world-class scuba diving.